 While there is a middle ground with lights only and no voltage meter, why not go all the way for what amounts to a minor price difference?
-That's what the Furman PL-PLUS C (top) and the Furman PL-PLUS DMC (bottom) represent.
+That's what the Furman PL-PLUS C (pictured) and the Furman PL-PLUS DMC (not pictured) represent.
 They include pull-out lights on the front with dimmer switches, the convenient front outlets, and voltage readouts.
 The C model has a row of LED's you can monitor while the DMC model features a numerical display that can also show the amps as well as voltage.

 What this (and the Furman options below) adds on top of the previous model above besides those superficial features is what Furman calls Extreme Voltage Shutdown.
 If for whatever odd reason you start getting crazy transients, sags, and extremely irregular frequency variations, the devices will automatically shutdown to defend your gear's circuitry from these unsafe conditions.

 My own rack right now has an older model of the DMC at the top with an M-8x2 right below it.
 I'm absolutely pleased with both.
 They power my computer and recording gear 24/7, day and night with no issues at a fraction of the price (and much cooler looking) than other companies ask for.